nathanplt/systems-programming/README.md

 - Deepen understanding of OS-level primitives (processes, memory, I/O)
 - Practice writing safe, low-level C code
 - Benchmark and reason about system performance
-- Get hands-on experience with undefined behavior and its implications

 ## Future plans

-- Add `Makefile`s for streamlined compilation in each directory
+- Add `Makefile`s for easier compilation in each directory
 - Write signal handling tests (`sigaction`, `kill`, `alarm`)
 - Build simple `malloc`/`free` allocator to understand heap internals
-- Add threading examples with `pthreads`
+- Experimeent with multithreading using `pthreads`
 - Include TCP/UDP socket communication demos
-- Use tools like `valgrind`, `gprof`, and `perf` for profiling
+- Use CLI tools like `valgrind`, `gprof`, and `perf` for performance optimization and debugging

 ## How to run